moheddine-belhaj/transcendence/backend/README.md

 3. Create an **App Password**
    - After enabling 2FA, search for "App Passwords" in the security page
-   - Select "Mail" as the app type
-   - Choose "Other (Custom Name)" and enter your app name (e.g., "Node Mailer")
+   - Enter your app name (e.g., "Transendence")
    - Click "Generate"

 4. Copy the generated 16-character password